EDUCATION, LEARNING AND KNOWLEDGE IN A RAPIDLY CHANGING WORLD

 The Master’s in Anthropology of Education and Globalisation offers an excellent foundation for a career in educational and development management, research, or consultancy within the fields of children and youth, multiculturalism, management and organisational culture, globalisation, and policy processes.
 Graduates of the programme will have acquired a deep understanding of practice-related research methods and ethics, and this will qualify them to participate in cross-disciplinary and cross-cultural research as well as to work in public institutions, private firms, and NGOs.

 “Moving 14,000 km from the sunny northern beaches of Sydney, Australia, to the cycling, ‘hyggelig’ city of Copenhagen was a bit of a shock.
 Everything is different!
 Yet the changes and differences brought new and exciting opportunities that I could never have predicted prior to departure.
 Never has a single year been filled with so many experiences, people and learning.
 Aarhus University facilitated many of these experiences, from the open and friendly classroom environment to the strong intellectual discussions with teachers.
-The Anthropology of Education and Globalisation course has not only deepened my knowledge regarding the content, but it has done this in an environment that, ironically, reflects exactly the content we delve into – the makings and workings of a multicultural classroom, and all that entails.”
+The Anthropology of Education and Globalisation course has not only deepened my knowledge regarding the content, but it has done this in an environment that, ironically, reflects part of the content we delve into – the makings and workings of a multicultural classroom, and all that this entails.”

 PLACE OF STUDY

 DPU constitutes Denmark’s largest and strongest university environment for basic and applied research within the field of education and educational theory.
 The school offers a number of postgraduate programmes within the fields of preschool, compulsory schooling and lifelong learning.